 Physical Therapy or Chiropractic Expense $25 maximum per visit, limit 15 visits per injury

-Imaging, MRI, CAT Scans, or similar procedures $150 maximum per injury
+X-rays, Imaging, MRI or Cat Scans (Out-Patient) $150 maximum per injury

 Ambulance Expense $150 maximum per injury